-A close-to-ecstatic Rape was then made to wait in an agonizing state of not-quite-ecstasy-yet for 24 hours, while casino staff squinted at his payout ticket and scrutinized and fiddled the machine, before decided that, yes, it had malfunctioned.
+A close-to-ecstatic Rape was then made to wait in an agonizing state of not-quite-ecstasy-yet for 24 hours, while casino staff squinted at his payout ticket and scrutinized and fiddled with the machine, before deciding that, yes, it had malfunctioned.

 Feeling violated, Rape sued, then appealed, and appealed again.
 But on Friday the Alabama Supreme Court ruled that Rape could not sue the tribe at all through the federal judicial system because the tribe had sovereign immunity.